h4ckyou/h4ckyou.github.io/posts/ctf/ecowas23/final/writeup.md

 Now that we have a way to leak the canary the next thing is to ROP

-And what I just did was Return 2 Libc (Ret2Libc)
+And what I just did was Ret2Libc

 The way to go around that in this case is that when the canary has been leaked inorder to rop we need to first overwrite the canary with it's right value then the saved rbp with junk value then our rop payload